Do you ever take some quiet ‘me time’ at the end of a long day to relax and unwind before going to bed?

 - Breathe deeply a few more times, mentally following your breath out of your mouth, into the room and beyond (this helps get yourself out of your busy head).

-Ideally, I’ll do this routine for longer.
-But I find just ten minutes really helps me unwind and feel better before going to sleep.
+Ideally, I’ll do this routine for longer, but I find just ten minutes really helps me unwind and feel better before going to sleep.
+The gratitude and forgiveness practice is particularly good for clearing your head and ending the day on a positive note.

 While it’s good to reduce screen time, listening to music before bed is a great idea.
 Preferably not music which is too exciting or emotional though.